-On the other hand, the auditor’s responsibility is to audit the financial statements where they should observe the International Standards on Auditing (ISA) when performing audits as per the requirements of the Ministry of Commerce and Industry.
+On the other hand, the auditor’s responsibility is to audit the financial statements where they should observe the International Standards on Auditing (ISA) when performing audits per the Ministry of Commerce and Industry requirements.

 In the course of the International Accounting Standards Board (IASB) efforts intended to ensure that the financial statements reflect the assets and liabilities at the most accurate estimate of fair value,

-IFRS 13 “measurement of fair value” (“IFRS 13” or the “Standard”) was issued in 2011 and is effective for periods commencing on or after 1 January 2013.
+IFRS 13 “measurement of fair value” (“IFRS 13” or the “Standard”), was issued in 2011 and is effective for periods commencing on or after 1st January 2013.

 IFRS 13 Objective

-IFRS 13 aims to define the fair value of financial instruments, identify the measurement method, and requests specific disclosures to be made regarding the measurement of fair value.
+IFRS 13 aims to define the fair value of financial instruments, identify the measurement method, and request specific disclosures to be made regarding the measurement of fair value.